Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 ## Reproduce a pipeline ⌨️

+:thinking: Not sure which one to start with ?
 You can have a look on [this table](docs/pipeline_status.md) giving the status of the work on each pipeline.
 This will help choosing the one that best suits you !

 ### If you have experience with NiPype